groops/examples/README.md

 ## Specs

-To implement Groopy in your technology of choice, please check out the [specs](https://github.com/groopy/examples/wiki/Application-Specs) as your starting point.
+To implement the Groops app in your technology of choice, please check out the [specs](https://github.com/groopy/examples/wiki/Application-Specs) as your starting point.

 ## License